 Highlights: Hill of Tara | Trim Castle | Monasterboice Celtic Cross | Loughcrew passage tomb |

 Layered with a troubled past, Belfast is now a modern, cosmopolitan city with multiple points of interest.
 Gain historical knowledge of the city as you tour the East and West.
-Walk on the former Harland & Wolff shipyard in the Titanic Quarter responsible for the British passenger liner "the Titanic" that sank in 1912.
+Walk on the former Harland & Wolff shipyard in the Titanic Quarter responsible for building the British passenger liner, Titanic, that sank in 1912.
 Take in the Peace Wall, a large stone and steel construct erected to protect neighbourhoods from attacks.
-Stop at Downpatrick where St. Patrick is buried and walk the halls of Dundrum Norman Castle with spectacular views of the Mourne Mountains.
+Stop at Downpatrick where St. Patrick is buried and stroll the grounds of Dundrum Castle with spectacular views of the Mourne Mountains.
 The Belfast day tour leaves Dublin daily.

 Highlights: The Belfast Peace Wall | The Republican Museum | St Patrick’s Grave & Exhibition Centre at Downpatrick | Dundrum Castle | The Mourne Mountains | Gravity Hill

+Hear the echoes of the laymen, who chanted in the cathedral services as you enter the Hall of Vicars Choral at the mysterious Rock of Cashel.
+This intricate and complex set of edifices in the heart of Tipperary is laced with Celtic history and a strong Catholic past.
+Explore the colourful city of Cork, Ireland's second largest city.
 Clutching two iron rods you lean back and with eyes shut kiss the Blarney Stone, bestowing you with the gift of eloquence.
 After receiving the gift of the gab, you'll open the pages to the rest of the uniquely charming Blarney Castle.
 Transport yourself to a time of enchantment as you walk the narrow paths of the Rock Close and make a wish on the Wishing Steps.
-After getting your fill of magic, we will head over to the Rock of Cashel.
-Hear the echoes of the laymen, who chanted in the cathedral services as you enter through the Hall of Vicars Choral.
-This intricate and complex set of edifices in the heart of Tipperary is laced with Celtic history and a strong Catholic past.
-Close out the exciting day exploring the colourful city of Cork.

 Highlights: Blarney Castle & Stone | The Rock Of Cashel | Cork City